IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

     "Filter_Material","Material used for beam filter","GVXR.Filter_Material",
     "Filter_ThicknessMM","Thickness of beam filter in mm","GVXR.Filter_ThicknessMM"

+Please note however that a real nikon file will in general have a lot more parameters than these.
+As such any additional parameters defined in the file, along with comments in square brackets will simply be ignored.

 .. admonition:: Overriding values defined in a Nikon file.
     :class: Note